 - TLS Authentication

 Another very interesting Open Source of Backup Software for Linux is Amanda.
-It can work on GNU or Unix/Linux also Windows.
-It has native backup facilities and formats which can backup on Unix/Linux.
-We can use a single backup server, too, to back up from several machines on a network.
+It can work on GNU, Unix/Linux, and Windows.
+It has native backup facilities and formats that can backup on Unix/Linux.
+We can also use a single backup server to back up from several machines on a network.